Masood Azhar: Release after hijacking

 Four years later, in December 1999, an Indian Airlines Flight 814 (IC814) en route from Kathmandu in Nepal to New Delhi was hijacked and eventually landed in Kandahar, Afghanistan after being flown to multiple locations.
 Kandahar at that time was controlled by the Taliban, which was supported by Pakistan's Inter-Services Intelligence.
 Masood Azhar was one of the three militants demanded to be released in exchange for freeing the hostages.
 Subsequently, Azhar was freed by the Indian government in a decision criticised by many including Ajit Doval as a "diplomatic failure", and that no one worth any consequence was contacted either by the (then) foreign minister (Jaswant Singh) or the (then) foreign secretary (Lalit Mansingh), and as a consequence, the Indian ambassador could not even get inside the Abu Dhabi airport.
 The hijackers of IC814 were led by Masood Azhar's brother, Ibrahim Athar.
 His release from Kot Bhalwal jail was supervised by IPS officer, S. P. Vaid.
 His younger brother Abdul Rauf Azhar had planned this attack.
 Once Masood Azhar was handed over to the hijackers, they fled to Pakistani territory.
 Pakistan had said the hijackers would be arrested if found.
 The Pakistani government also previously indicated that Azhar would be allowed to return home since he did not face any charges there.

 Shortly after his release, Azhar made a public address to an estimated 10,000 people in Karachi.
 He proclaimed, "I have come here because this is my duty to tell you that Muslims should not rest in peace until we have destroyed India," vowing to liberate the Kashmir region from Indian rule.

 In 1999, after Masood's release, the Harkat-ul-Ansar was proscribed by the U.S. and added to the list of banned terrorist organisations.
 This move forced Harkat-ul-Ansar to change its name to the Harkat-ul-Mujahideen (HuM).

 Jaish-e-Mohammed

 Azhar planned to start a new outfit named Jaish-e-Mohammed (JeM).
 He reportedly received assistance from Pakistan's spy agency Inter-Services Intelligence (ISI), the Taliban regime in Afghanistan, Osama bin Laden and multiple Sunni sectarian organisations based in Pakistan.
 JeM is run by Azhar's family like a family enterprise.
-Jamia Binoria madarsa linked JeM with the Afghan Taliban.
+Jamia Binoria madrasa linked JeM with the Afghan Taliban.